IceWizard4902/LearnReact/README.md

-# This is a project to fetch the temperature and AQI index of a city
+# Fetching the temperature and AQI index of a city

 My first ever website application!
 Really messy.